ROSECODEProductions/rosecode/README.md

 # rosecode

   Additional material is available for advance reading.
-Just ask if you would like a link!
+Just ask and I'll send you the files.

+  Please note that this is not currently an active project.
+Further thoughts as to why at https://artmeetscode.com/2025/08/22/current-concerns-about-contributor-safety/

   Public client-side source code for rosecode.io: